 Regardless of initial cause, persistence of metabolic alkalosis indicates that the kidneys have increased their HCO3− reabsorption, because HCO3− is normally freely filtered by the kidneys and hence excreted.
 Volume depletion and hypokalemia are the most common stimuli for increased HCO3− reabsorption, but any condition that elevates aldosterone or mineralocorticoids (which enhance sodium [Na] reabsorption and potassium [K] and H+ excretion) can elevate HCO3−.
 Thus, hypokalemia is both a cause and a frequent consequence of metabolic alkalosis.
 Causes are listed; the most common are volume depletion (particularly when involving loss of gastric acid and chloride [Cl] due to recurrent vomiting or nasogastric suction) and diuretic use (see Table: Causes of Metabolic Alkalosis).

 Causes of Metabolic Alkalosis

 Symptoms and signs of mild alkalemia are usually related to the underlying disorder.
 More severe alkalemia increases protein binding of ionized calcium (Ca++), leading to hypocalcemia and subsequent headache, lethargy, and neuromuscular excitability, sometimes with delirium, tetany, and seizures.
 Alkalemia also lowers threshold for anginal symptoms and arrhythmias.
 Concomitant hypokalemia may cause weakness.

 Recognition of metabolic alkalosis and appropriate respiratory compensation is Acid-Base Disorders : Diagnosis and requires ABG and measurement of serum electrolytes (including Ca and Mg).

 Common causes can often be determined by history and physical examination.
 If history is unrevealing and renal function is normal, urinary Cl− and K+ concentrations are measured (values are not diagnostic in renal insufficiency).
 Urinary Cl < 20 mEq/L indicates significant renal Cl− reabsorption and hence a Cl-responsive cause (see Table: Causes of Metabolic Alkalosis).
 Urinary Cl > 20 mEq/L suggests a Cl-unresponsive form.

 Urinary K and presence or absence of hypertension help differentiate Cl-unresponsive alkaloses.
 Urinary K < 30 mEq/day signifies hypokalemia or laxative misuse.
 Urinary K > 30 mEq/day without hypertension suggests diuretic abuse or Bartter or Gitelman syndrome.
 Urinary K > 30 mEq/day with hypertension requires evaluation for hyperaldosteronism, mineralocorticoid excess, and renovascular disease.
-Tests typically include plasma renin activity and aldosterone and cortisol levels (see Diagnosis and see Diagnosis).
+Tests typically include plasma renin activity and aldosterone and cortisol levels (see page Diagnosis and see page Diagnosis).